cilium/design-cfps/cilium/CFP-32759-cilium-mtls-via-mtls-agent.md

 The mTLS agent could operate in the root network namespace or in its own network namespace as explored in the datapath section.
 The location of the mTLS agent impacts the redirection mechanism to be implemented by the Cilium bpf programs.

+#### Option 1: mTLS agent in root network namespace
 If the mTLS agent resided in the root networking namespace, TPROXY rules for transparent redirection would be added to the root network namespace.

+#### Pros

 This functionality is similar to Cilium’s existing transparent redirection mechanisms for its DNS proxy and Envoy proxy which require the proxy to be in the root network namespace.
 When filtering traffic for redirection to the DNS proxy, Cilium inspects the protocol type and redirects if the protocol is DNS.
-For Envoy proxy redirection, Cilium bpf programs configure TPROXY rules that correspond to the Envoy filters created in response to a CiliumNetworkPolicy.
+For Envoy proxy redirection, Cilium BPF programs configure TPROXY rules that correspond to the Envoy filters created in response to a CiliumNetworkPolicy.
 We could refactor the existing redirection functionality and generalize it for all use cases.
 Individual mechanisms for specifying which traffic should be filtered would need to be supported.

+##### Cons

 The downsides of having the mTLS agent in the root network namespace are the potential for unintended TPROXY and existing IP table rule conflicts, the additional work required to support transparent redirection to generic proxy, and the proxy refactoring required to support redirection in the root network namespace.

+#### Option 2: mTLS agent in seperate network namespace
-If the mTLS agent resided in a separate network namespace, TPROXY rules would be added to that namespace and redirection via the BPF would be configured with MAC and interface index rewrites.
+If the mTLS agent resided in a separate network namespace, TPROXY rules would be added to that namespace and redirection via BPF would be configured with MAC and interface index rewrites.

+##### Pros
 Having the mTLS agent in its own namespace would avoid any potential IP table conflict and crowding in the root network namespace and a mTLS agent proxy implementation already exists that supports the required functionality.

+##### Cons

-However, as a result of not being in the root namespace, this implementation couldn’t leverage the existing Cilium transparent redirection mechanisms and would have to utilize new L2 redirection.
+As a result of not being in the root namespace, this implementation couldn’t leverage the existing Cilium transparent redirection mechanisms and would have to utilize new L2 redirection.

 ### Service VIP Visibility